Home > Equipment > Kegging Parts >

 4. Twist the black plastic jumper cap on to the bottom of the coupler.

-5. Mix one ounce of BLC with 1 quart of hot tap water in the pressure tank and screw on the lid.
+5. Mix a half ounce of BLC concentrate with 1 quart of hot tap water in the pressure tank and screw on the lid.

-7. Place a bucket under the faucet, open the faucet, and pump the tank until approximately 8 ounces of liquid pours into the bucket.
+7. Place a bucket under the faucet, open the faucet, and until approximately 8 ounces of liquid pours into the bucket.
 This will first be old beer and then some of the cleaner.

-8. Quickly close the faucet and allow the cleaner to soak in the line for 30 minutes.
+8. Close the faucet and allow the cleaner to soak in the line for 15-30 minutes depending on how soiled the line is.

-9. Open the faucet again and pump the tank until the remaining cleaner flushes through.
+9. Open the faucet again until the remaining cleaner flushes through.
+You want to keep the flow pretty fast so pump it to build additional pressure if necessary.

 11. Rinse and fill the tank to the one gallon mark with hot tap water and pump all of it through the line to rinse the cleaner out.